 Money issues (Child support and the payment of kids’ expenses); and

 Other parenting issues.

-Unlike most other states, Illinois has abolished the terms “custody” and “visitation.”
-Instead, Illinois has created “Parental Responsibilities.”
+Child custody in Illinois is different than in most other states.
+That’s because Illinois has abolished the terms “custody” and “visitation.”
+In place of “custody” and “visitation,” Illinois has created “Parental Responsibilities.”

 As parents, when you divorce, you now have to decide who will be responsible for making the decisions regarding your children’s education, health, religion, and extracurricular activities.